Stay with family

 Bremen currently has 70 elementary schools, 9 Gymnasiums and about 30 high schools in the public system.

-Founded in 1998, the International School of Bremen is located on the University campus.
+The International School of Bremen is located on the University campus.
 It is a certified private school with tuition fees, and classes are taught in English.
 The highest diploma that can be obtained is the International Baccalaureate (IB) Diploma which grants the right to study at any university in the world.

 The German government provides financial assistance to children.
 In some cases, this also applies to international guests depending on the length of their stay.
 A general requirement is that one parent must pay income taxes.